Arkheias/Cabbage-Corp/README_Changelog.txt

 Changed name of "Cabbage Corp system map access ROM" to "system map access ROM".
 Changed the "system map access ROM" to charge more credits for higher level systems.
 Fixed bug in which the Cabbage Corp system map access ROM charged the wrong amount of credits.
+Fixed bug in which replacement emitter coils did not work unless identified first.